 - This expungement provides all the beneficial and worthwhile relief to allow you to move forward with your life without the constant fear of your past being unfairly used against you.

 3. Sealing Court Records – Judicial Authority.

-- Even if you were convicted of a crime or admitted to guilt, you may still be able to seal the court records reflecting that conviction.
+- Even if you were convicted of a felony that is not included in list of felonies allowed to be sealed under the law, you may still be able to seal the court records reflecting that conviction.

-- This expungement option is more difficult to achieve; you must show some good cause for sealing the records and convince a judge that the benefit to you is comparable to disadvantages to the public and public safety if the record is sealed.
+- This expungement option is more difficult to achieve; you must show some hardship and how sealing the court records could minimize the the hardship.

-- For adult criminal convictions, unless there are some consitutional issues with the records of the conviction, even if you prevail on expunging the court records, any records available to the public through law enforcement will remain public and are not subject to the court’s expungement order.
+- Any records available to the public through law enforcement will remain public and are not subject to the court’s expungement order.

-If successful in asking the court to seal your criminal records, a court order prohibits disclosing the existence of the records.
-The records are sealed and cannot be unsealed at a later date without another court order or some statutory authority.
+If successful in asking the court to seal your criminal records, a court order prohibits disclosing the existence of the records to the public.
+The records are sealed and can only be viewed by enforcement agencies for legitimate investigations.
 Therefore, depending upon the extent of records expunged, sealing your record can prevent potential employers or landlords from using past misunderstandings or youthful mistakes against you in denying employment or housing.

 Coley Grostyan is a Minnesota criminal defense attorney that has extensive experience and knowledge of sealing records for individuals who continue to be burdened by their criminal records.
 Since each client’s situation and reasons for seeking their criminal records be sealed are unique, Mr. Grostyan’s measured caseload allows him to provide each expungement case with the individualized attention it deserves.
 If you wish to move forward with your life goals, without being burdened with past misunderstandings or mistakes, call (612) 747-2254 now to speak with Coley directly and to schedule a free case assessment.